 - Fuel gas supply

-- The ESS stops the gas fuel supply by the activation of the DBB valves
+- The ESS stops the gas fuel supply by the activation of the DBB valves.

-- In the case of an above engine shutdown, the shut-off valves on the engine side will be closed and the vent valves opened by the ESS
+- In case of an above engine shutdown, the shut-off valves on the engine side is closed and the vent valves opened by the ESS.

-- The ECS closes the gas admission valves
+- The ECS closes the gas admission valves.

 - Pilot fuel supply

-- The high-pressure pilot fuel pump is stopped by both ESS and ECS
+- The high-pressure pilot fuel pump is stopped by both ESS and ECS.

 - Mail fuel supply

-- The ESS depressurises the main fuel rail
+- The ESS depressurises the main fuel rail.

-- The ECS closes the main fuel injectors and sets the fuel pump supply to zero
+- The ECS closes the main fuel injectors and sets the fuel pump supply to zero.

 - iCER system (if applicable)

-- The iCER system will be deactivated.
+- The iCER system is deactivated.
 All cooling water supply pumps of the EGC are stopped.